ipikuka/remark-flexible-containers/README.md

 :::
 ```

-It will not add a `title` node since it is not provided, and it will also not add the type as a classname into the container:
+It will not add a `title` node since it is not provided (assume that the `title` option is not provided as well), and it will also not add the type as a classname into the container:

 ```html
 <div class="remark-container">